 - Forced Labor

-- Not to use involuntary labor or require payment of fees or the surrendering of identification (immigration or work permit documents) as a condition of employment.
+- Supplier shall never use involuntary labor or require payment of fees or the surrendering of identification (immigration or work permit documents) as a condition of employment.

-- Not to traffic workers or in any other way exploit workers by means of threat, force, coercion, abduction, or fraud.
+- Supplier shall never traffic workers or in any other way exploit workers by means of threat, force, coercion, abduction, or fraud.

 - Child Labor

-- Ensure that child labor is not used in the performance of work.
+- Supplier shall ensure that child labor is not used in the employment of work.
 Child labor refers to any person under the minimum legal age for employment where the work is performed.
 Under no circumstances should a supplier permit children to perform work that exposes them to undue risks that can harm their physical, mental, or emotional development or improperly interfere with their educational or vocational needs.

-- Follow all applicable laws and regulations with respect to working hours and days of rest.
+- Supplier shall follow all applicable laws and regulations with respect to wages, working hours, days of rest, and benefits laws.

 - Collective Bargaining

-- Recognize and respect the rights of employees to freedom of association and collective bargaining in accordance with local laws.
+- Supplier shall recognize and respect the rights of employees to freedom of association and collective bargaining in accordance with local laws.

-- Not penalize or subject to harassment or intimidation workers for the non-violent exercise of their right to join or refrain from joining such legal organizations.
+- Supplier shall not penalize or subject to harassment or intimidation workers for the non-violent exercise of their right to join or refrain from joining such associations and worker organizations.

 Supplier Code of Conduct Flow Down

-- We encourage our suppliers to have practices in place to support compliance with laws, regulations, and expectations related to or addressed expressly within the Supplier Code of Conduct.
-We encourage our suppliers to implement their own written code of conduct, and to flow down the principles of a code of conduct to the entities that furnish goods and services to the supplier.
+- We encourage our suppliers to have practices in place to support compliance with laws, regulations, and expectations related to, or addressed expressly within the Supplier Code of Conduct.
+We encourage our suppliers to implement their own written code of conduct, and to apply the principles of such code of conduct to the entities that furnish goods and services to the supplier.